 Keep out of the way of emergency personnel.
 If you believe that someone is trapped on your floor, report this immediately to fire fighters or UNC Public Safety.

 Do not re-enter the building for any reason.
-If you have any information regarding a fire, you are encouraged to tell the nearest officer or UNC Housing & Residential Education staff member.
+If you have any information regarding a fire, you are encouraged to tell the nearest officer or Carolina Housing staff member.